 - Aviation Safety Bulletin

 If you sign-up with SM4, you will receive a monthly aviation safety bulletin via email.
 The SM4 Bulletin articles are focused on cutting-edge issues related to aviation safety which can be used to augment the Safety Promotion pillar of your SMS.

 Global Aerospace sponsors safety seminars that are presented across the United States and Canada.
 These seminars deliver the most relevant content from the most qualified experts in aviation safety and the related issues of human factors, emergency response, safety culture development and many other topics.

 These resources are made available free of charge.
-We welcome all members of the aviation community (whether they are Global Aerospace customer or not) to participate in SM4 by commenting on what you read, offering new resources, participating in the discussions and seminars, and by sharing the aviation safety training knowledge you possess.
+We welcome all members of the aviation community to participate in SM4 by commenting on what you read, offering new resources, participating in discussions and seminars, and by sharing the aviation safety training knowledge you possess.

 The SM4 logo represents the belief that a safety culture is defined by how you integrate your approach to Planning, Prevention, Response and Recovery into the everyday way you work and live.